rodmcnew/very-simple-event-manager/README.md

-# very-simple-event-manager
-A very simple event manager written in ES5
+# A very simple event manager written in ES5

 ```js
 var eventManager = new verySimpleEventManager();